 2.3.
-Student-Initiated Projects:
+Research or Applied project:

 2.3.1.
 Students' engagement in project work aims to apply knowledge, skills and competencies in digital innovation, obtained during studies, while also finding solutions to applied and analytical tasks, as set forth by the internship supervisor.